 I wish the custom calibration modes on the SW271C could be selected without having to switch ICC profiles in the operating system.
 This is something you have to remember to do anytime you switch to a saved custom calibration mode.

-Ideally, the operating system would automatically change ICC profiles as needed, without the user having to do anything.
-Perhaps BenQ could figure out a way to store that information as metadata in the display hardware, but who knows.
-Right now, it’s just not quite as elegant or simple as I expected.
+Ideally, the operating system would automatically change ICC profiles as needed.
+Perhaps BenQ could figure out a way to store that information as metadata in the display hardware.
+Right now though, switching color spaces is not as elegant or simple as I expected.

 Audio out sound is weak

 Sound output through the headphone port is notably weaker and noisier than using the same headphones plugged directly into a Mac.
 Perhaps this has something to do with the display’s pre-amp, or a limited audio signal from the USB-C cable.

 The SW271C also doesn’t have speakers, so you’ll need to connect speakers to your laptop, desktop, or hub.